Electroanalog/PSX-IGR/README.md

 **Timed combo-triggered reset mod for PlayStation 1 using PIC16F18325/26, with LED feedback and controller-safe IGR logic.**

-Originally based on the *"PlayStation 1 Reset Mod"* by pyroesp (2019), this version expands functionality with non-blocking feedback, combo hold detection, and dual LED support.
+Originally based on the [**pyroesp / PlayStation-1-Reset-Mod**](https://github.com/pyroesp/PlayStation-1-Reset-Mod) (2019),
+this version expands functionality with non-blocking feedback, combo hold detection, and dual LED support.

 ---